jbprek/KafkaWorks/udemy-certification/questions/04-producer.md

 3. Any of the topic partitions
 4. partition 0

-Explanation

-Message with no keys will be stored with round-robin strategy among partitions.

 ## Question 16:
 What is returned by a producer.send() call in the Java API?